civiccc/dock/README.md

-`-c config-file`       | Path of Dock configuration file to use (default `.dock`) `-d`                   | Detach/daemonize (run resulting Dock container in the background) `-f`                   | Force creation of new container (destroying old one if it exists)
+`-c config-file`       | Path of Dock configuration file to use (default `.dock`) `-d`                   | Detach/daemonize (run resulting Dock container in the background) `-f`                   | Force creation of new container (destroying old one if it exists) `-q`                   | Silence Dock-related output (so only output from command run in the container is shown)

 ### Attach to an already-running container